rozboris/Sublime-Tweet/README.md

 * `{ "keys": ["ctrl+shift+c"], "command": "read_tweets" }`

 You’ll see a list of latest tweets in your timeline.
 Just hit Enter on a tweet to favorite, retweet, reply, get related tweets or open an URL from the tweet.

+## How to set proxy to use ##

+Note: *You currently can't sign in to Twitter through proxy, you can only use it, if you were authorised without proxy, sorry*

+Go to your Sublime Text 2 Packages directory, locate `/User/SublimeTweet.settings` file and replace

+    "twitter_proxy_config": none

+with

+	"twitter_proxy_config": {
+	    "http": "hostname:port",
+	    "https": "hostname:port"
+	}

 ##First run##